japila-books/apache-spark-internals/docs/storage/BlockManager.md

 stop...FIXME

-stop is used when SparkEnv is requested to xref:core:SparkEnv.adoc#stop[stop].
+stop is used when SparkEnv is requested to core:SparkEnv.md#stop[stop].

 == [[getMatchingBlockIds]] Getting IDs of Existing Blocks (For a Given Filter)